NATIONAL ADOPTION DAY

-- 2004 – More than 3,400 children were adopted from foster care in 200 events in 37 states after courts and community organization finalized the adoptions.
+- 2004 – More than 3,400 children were adopted from foster care in 200 events in 37 states after courts and community organizations finalized the adoptions.

-- 2011 – More than 300 court and community events were held on National Adoption Day.
+- 2011 – More than 300 court and community events were held during the national observance.